Current Water Supply Conditions

-Last week, 0.44 inches and 0.68 inches of precipitation were recorded in our Cedar and South Fork Tolt River watersheds, respectively.
+Another round of precipitation hit the Pacific Northwest region last week as this shapes up to be one of the wettest Octobers on record.
+Last week 3.8 inches and 3.4 inches of precipitation were recorded in our Cedar River and South Fork Tolt River watersheds, respectively.